quicwg/multipath/draft-ietf-quic-multipath.md

 If the sender marks its packets with the ECN capable flags, the network will expect standard reactions to ECN marks, such as slowing down transmission on the sending path.
-As the sending path is ambiguous, the sender must treat a CE marking as a congestion signal on all sending paths.
+If zero-length CID is used, the sending path is however ambiguous.
+Therefore, the sender MUST treat a CE marking as a congestion signal on all sending paths that have been by a packet that was acknowledged in the ACK frame signaling the CE counter increase.

 A host that is sending over multiple paths to a zero-length CID receiver MAY disable ECN marking and